nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * can type fast.
 * prefers typing rather than mouse interaction.
 * is reasonably comfortable using CLI (Command Line Interface) apps.
-* requires to organise their coaching schedule on a frequent basis.
+* requires to organise their Coaching schedule on a frequent basis.

 **Value proposition**:
 * manage contacts faster than a typical mouse/GUI-driven app.